- About Us

-Key Personnel: Andrew Buermeyer and Craig Marcus
+Key Personnel: Craig Marcus

 Overarching Goal: The RETCC is training future scientists who can solve real-world problems facing the Superfund program and also communicate successfully with stakeholders, regulators, and the general public.
 The RETCC recruits diverse cohorts of trainees, preparing them to be a competent workforce to solve today and tomorrow’s environmental challenges.